Ovais Malik | VOKaotica Life @ 2018-06-22 08:43:25 -0600

 Ovais Malik is a well established professional voice actor whose work has graced almost every aspect of the industry, from commercials and narration to major video game software, including one that featured Breaking Bad’s Bryan Cranston as its co-star.
 He’s worked on documentary films and has done ADR work for major motion pictures.
-But the thing that makes him a global triple threat in a tough to break into and highly competitive industry is his ability to work in three different languages: English, Urdu and Hindu.
+But the thing that makes him a global triple threat in a tough to break into and highly competitive industry is his ability to work in three different languages: English, Urdu and Hindi.
 In this interview, Ovais offers some in depth wisdom into the world of voice acting and some sage advice for stepping up your game and establishing yourself.

 What inspired you to first get involved in voice acting?